Who wouldn't want to spend a week, or a few months, in a tin box with un-showered friends and servo snacks?

-"Avoid arriving into a place late in the evening if you haven't booked accommodation or you need to pitch your tent - it could end in divorce."
+"Avoid arriving at your destination late in the evening if you haven't booked accommodation, or you need to pitch your tent - it could end in divorce."

 "Everyone needs to have a playlist, not just the driver who loves Guns n Roses."

 "Don't watch "Wolf Creek", "The Hills Have Eyes" or "The Hitcher" before you go."

 "Pick up hitchhikers.
 Be choosy, of course, but do it.
 Hitchhikers always have the most amazing stories to tell!"

 - Mark Seldon

 "Always pack the night before you leave.
 That means grocery shopping, linen, all camping gear - everything.
 Never ever leave packing to the last minute."